basho/basho_docs/source/languages/en/riak/theory/concepts/aae.md

 ## Read Repair vs. Active Anti-Entropy

-In versions of Riak prior to 1.3, replica conflicts were were healed via [[read repair|Riak Glossary#read-repair]] alone, which is a _passive_ anti-entropy mechanism that heals object conflicts only when a read request reaches Riak from a client.
+In versions of Riak prior to 1.3, replica conflicts were healed via [[read repair|Riak Glossary#read-repair]] alone, which is a _passive_ anti-entropy mechanism that heals object conflicts only when a read request reaches Riak from a client.
 Under read repair, if the